RedisLabs/redislabs-docs/content/modules/redisjson/_index.md

 `['inventory']["headphones"]`

-## Key name rules
+### Key name rules

-You can only use a path to access JSON keys if they follow these name syntax rules:
+You can only use the [legacy path syntax](#legacy-path-syntax) to access JSON keys if they follow these name syntax rules:

 - Key names must begin with a letter, a dollar sign (`$`), or an underscore (`_`).
 - Key names can contain letters, digits, dollar signs, and underscores.